Information for Participants

 How can I participate in the registry if I didn't receive an invitation?

-The NGOR is currently in a pilot phase, only collecting data on ovarian, peritoneal and fallopian tube cancers at participating health services.
+The NGOR only collects data on newly-diagnosed gynaecological cancers at participating health services.
 If you have been diagnosed or treated for your cancer in one of these participating hospitals within the project time frame, and you are eligible to be in the registry, you will be sent an invitation by post.

 How will participating in the registry affect my care?

-Your decision to participate or to opt-out will not affect your care.
-Your doctor may be informed of your decision to opt-out, but only to ensure that they don’t provide the NGOR team with further information about you.
-It should not affect how they treat you.
+Your decision to participate or to opt out will not affect your care.
+Your doctor may be informed of your decision to opt out, but only to ensure that they don’t provide the NGOR team with further information about you.
+It will not affect how they treat you.
 If you have concerns, please speak to your doctor, contact the NGOR team, or call the patient support or Human Research Ethics Committee representative at your hospital.
 The appropriate site-specific contact details will be on the information booklet you received in the mail.

 Participation in the registry should lead to improved care and outcomes for women diagnosed with gynaecological cancers in the future.
 Due to the nature of a clinical quality registry it will be some time before the benefits start to come into effect, so unfortunately you will not personally benefit from participation.